Will Boris Johnson resign?

 The number of letters submitted at any given point is a closely guarded secret by Sir Graham but, if the required number is reached, it would trigger a vote of confidence in Mr Johnson and his premiership would be on the line.
 Theresa May, whose premiership was dealt a terminal blow by her ill-fated election gamble, survived a confidence vote in December 2018 but eventually resigned six months later.

-For the time being, however, only five Tory MPs have publicly said they have submitted a letter and Mr Johnson’s allies are adamant he is “going nowhere”, with a minister insisting this week: “The prime minister retains the confidence of the people of this country and he did so two years ago with the biggest majority in decades”.
+For the time being, however, around 20 Tory MPs are reported to have submitted a letter and Mr Johnson’s allies are adamant he is “going nowhere”, with a minister insisting: “The prime minister retains the confidence of the people of this country and he did so two years ago with the biggest majority in decades”.

 Register for free to continue reading